 Agility—deliver incremental, modern microservices aligned with your DevOps practices.

 Flexibility—transform business-critical functionality driven by business priorities.

-Scalability—deploy true scalable microservices and without the bottleneck of the legacy monolith.
+Scalability—deploy truly scalable microservices and without the bottleneck of the legacy monolith.

-Savings—reduce technical debt, total cost of ownership, and the upfront spend on the modernization.
+Savings—reduce technical debt, the total cost of ownership and the upfront spend on the modernization.

 Yes, I’d like to learn more about Synchrony Systems microservices extraction technology: